 The amount of the compensation they can receive depends not only on each party’s liability and the experience of their auto accident lawyer Roswell GA but also on the type and value of the damages and injuries each party sustained, on the evidence supporting the claim.

 Every aspect of a car accident claim needs to rely on solid evidence.
 That is why, at The Weinstein Firm, our Roswell accident lawyer focuses on proving beyond the reason of doubt:

 - How the accident occurred and that our clients were the least at fault for it

 - The value of those losses, or how much money our client should receive.

-In Roswell, our car accident lawyers have noticed people forget about accidents easily, since such events are part of their everyday reality.
+In Roswell, our car accident attorneys have noticed people forget about accidents easily, since such events are part of their everyday reality.
 Local stores, institutions, and gas stations do not keep the recordings of their video surveillance cameras forever.
 Witnesses change addresses and phone numbers, and they can become more difficult to locate.

-Since the first consultation with The Weinstein Firm car accident lawyers in Roswell is always free, our clients do not risk anything.
+Since the first consultation with The Weinstein Firm car accident attorneys in Roswell is always free, our clients do not risk anything.
 On the contrary, all of them leave our offices satisfied that they received new and useful information and they know exactly what steps to take to protect their interests and make sure they eventually receive the compensation they deserve.

 Georgia Compensation Claim Process and How a Roswell Car Accident Lawyer Can Help

 1. Preparing the Claim

 The process of preparing a car accident claim, in Georgia, should begin at the scene of the accident.
 No matter if they have a car accident attorney present on site, consult one later on, or choose to take matters into their hands, everyone involved in an accident should follow a few simple steps, detailed below: